Stinger Season in the Great Barrier Reef - Down Under Tours

 One of the most popular times to go on a snorkel tour of the Great Barrier Reef is every year starting in mid-October and running from November through May.
 However, this prime snorkelling period also falls right in Stinger Season each year.
 Stinger Season refers to an influx of jellyfish species in and around the Great Barrier Reef, and they come to this area because of the warm, tropical waters.
 Since there is a rise in the jellyfish population, there is also a slightly elevated risk of beachgoers and snorkelers getting stung.

-The Cairns Jellyfish are plentiful during this time, but people have snorkelled with these animals for decades with little to no incidents.
+Jellyfish, also known as Marine Stingers are present throughout the entire year in Tropical Queensland, but people have snorkelled with these animals for decades with little to no incidents.
 While it is true that certain species of jellyfish can give very painful, and even fatal stings, reports of a killer jellyfish sting is a rare occurrence.
 This infrequency is due in part to the safety barriers that go up to separate beachgoers and the jellyfish, and partly due to people being respectful and mindful of other creatures that are sharing the water.

 When you take a tour during Stinger Season, make sure you hire a reputable tour company that knows the area and knows the dangers.
-At Down Under Tours, they train their staff to be very thorough with each guest, and they make sure everyone is very well informed before they go into the water.
+Responsible reef operators train their staff to be very thorough with each guest, and they make sure everyone is very well informed before they go into the water.
 Additionally, they offer everyone a range of protective lycra/wetsuits that typically cover part of your hands, neck, and come with a hood.
 If you choose to take this suit and listen to the tour guides, you can reduce your chances of a sting.

 While you’re experiencing the wonder of the Great Barrier Reef on a tour, be mindful that you’re coming into the jellyfish’s home and you have to treat these animals with respect.
 Jellyfish are not any scarier than some of the other animals you may encounter on your snorkelling adventure, and with proper precautions, you can enjoy the grace of this animal as well.